joeycao2004/ss_interactive/README.md

-This interactive HTML desktop animation was created by **joeycao2004** with the assistance of Large Language Models (LLMs).
+This interactive HTML desktop animation was created by **Joey C.** with the assistance of Large Language Models (LLMs).

 All visual assets (including dragon models, landscapes, skyboxes, and UI icons) are recorded from the game **Day of Dragons**, developed by **Beawesome Games**.
 The videos were captured using **NVIDIA GeForce Experience** directly from a released copy of Day of Dragons.